Astrid Bryan

-Astrid Coppens (born 25 January 1983) is a Flemish Belgian model, actress, television personality, creative director.
+Astrid Coppens (born 25 January 1983) is a Flemish Belgian singer-songwriter and model.

 Career

 Music

 Astrid is a trained classical violinist.
 She started playing in 1987 at the age of 4, and subsequently appeared on various television shows and concert podia until 1998.

 In 2008, Astrid launched a singing career with the song "You Know I Would" which she co-wrote and composed.
 The song was included on the soundtrack of the film The Pool Boys.
 Astrid's debut album as a singer, 'Taking Over', was released in 2009.